Gaussian Arimoto-Blahut Algorithm for Capacity Region Calculation of Gaussian Vector Broadcast Channels: Conclusions

 \section{Conclusions}

-In this paper, we developed discretization-free and parameter-free Gaussian BA algorithms to calculate the capacity region of the Gaussian vector BC.
-Within the framework of the BA algorithm, we transformed the original optimization problems, which involve pdfs and are infinite-dimensional, into optimization problems that involve covariance matrices and are finite-dimensional.
+In this paper, we developed discretization-free and parameter-free Gaussian AB algorithms to calculate the capacity region of the Gaussian vector BC.
+Within the framework of the AB algorithm, we transformed the original optimization problems, which involve pdfs and are infinite-dimensional, into optimization problems that involve covariance matrices and are finite-dimensional.
 This is achieved by leveraging the property of the Gaussian distribution.
-Then, we developed two algorithms, namely GBA-P and GBA-A, to solve the finite-dimensional optimization problems.
-Moreover, we developed an extension of the GBA-P algorithm, called the EGBA-P algorithm, to compute the capacity region of the Gaussian vector BC with both private and common messages.
+Then, we developed two algorithms, namely GAB-P and GAB-A, to solve the finite-dimensional optimization problems.
+Moreover, we developed an extension of the GAB-P algorithm, called the EGAB-P algorithm, to compute the capacity region of the Gaussian vector BC with both private and common messages.
 We conducted numerical simulations to verify the effectiveness of our proposed algorithms.
 One interesting future direction is to extend our theoretical framework to solve optimization problems involving other distribution families that can be represented by finite parameters.

 \appendices